 Voigtlander 35mm f1.7 Ultron Review | Conclusions

-The focus is silky smooth, it’s crazy fast for how small it is, and the optics are pretty close to perfect.
+The focus is silky smooth, it’s crazy fast for its size, and the optics are pretty close to perfect.
 I love this thing.

 Using Adapters

 On my Sony cameras, I use the Voigtlander VM to E-mount adapter.
 I also use the official Fujifilm adapter on the Fujifilm cameras because it has a button that lets you instantly access the mount adapter settings.
-For EOS R and Nikon Z, you can use the Kipon adapters.
+You can use the Kipon adapters for EOS R and Nikon Z.

 If you want a cheap adapter, check out K&N Concept.